LNarendra532/ShellScript/Special_variables.md

 we no need to define the variable, shell will provide to us
 $1

-if you want all variables passed to script: $@ number of variables passed: $# script name: $0 present working directory: $PWD home directory of the user who is running the script: $HOME which user is running the script: $USER
+1. if you want all variables passed to script: $@
+2. number of variables passed: $#
+3. script name: $0
+4. present working directory: $PWD
+5. home directory of the user who is running the script: $HOME
+6. which user is running the script: $USER
-PID of the current script: $$
+7. PID of the current script: $$
-To chek previous status: $? we will get in numbers 1to 127 if status fails , if success 0 will get.
+8. To chek previous status: $? we will get in numbers 1to 127 if status fails , if success 0 will get.

-sleep 10 &
+9. sleep 10 &  - to run in backround
-PID of the last command running in background: $!
+10. PID of the last command running in background: $!

 ## conditional operators
 -----
 1. gt --> greater than
+    -gt --> not grater than
 2. lt --> less than
+    -lt -- not less than
 3. eq --> equal
 4. ne --> not equal

 ***